Sarah Belmonte- Teacher

-In the Sadlier Religion series, students will learn and dicuss how God gave us many gifts, that God is our creator, how Jesus shows us God's love and that Jesus wants us to share God's love.
-The Kindergarten class attends Mass every third Tuesday and every Friday.
+In the Sadlier Religion series, students will learn and discuss how God gave us many gifts, that God is our creator, how Jesus shows us God's love and that Jesus wants us to share God's love.
+The Kindergarten class attends Mass weekly.
 They also recite daily prayers.

 OLQP uses a workshop approach to the teaching of writing.
 The instructor helps to build a group of writers in which individuals are supported by the teacher and by other students in the classroom.
 This approach allows students to write about topics of their choice, to explore different writing styles and to practice their revision and editing skills.